mrblasto/gcm_ChatServer_nodejs/README.md

 email          | email of a Google Play Account to which registration applies (Required) name           | name used to identify client for sending messages to it (Required) authToken      | authentication token obtained from OAuth.
 Not used in this version (Optional) avatar         | url locating image associated with client.
-Not used in this version
+Not used in this version (Optional)

 After successful registration the client can send an http post with a url of `*hostname*:3000/chat` with parameters